UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 Also, when we trigger REROLL on items at start, lets just trigger it instantly.
 No need to use Bufferer.

-- Create a harder lose-condition:
+- Create a more well-defined lose-condition:
 - When a game is lost, dont allow player to "continue run"
+- When a game is lost, dont allow player to recover the run through Rerolling.
+Lost is LOST!
 - When a game is lost, tell the player: "Game over" text, similar to "You win" text?